-It’s a good idea to know what price range you can afford before you start shopping for a home!
-If you are refinancing the loan on your existing home, then the prequalification process should help you decide whether refinancing is a good idea for you.
+If you are refinancing a loan on your existing home, then the pre-qualification process should help you decide whether refinancing is a good idea for you.

-The application is the beginning of the loan process and either occurs after you have found a property you want to buy or have determined that you wish to refinance the loan on your existing home.
-You complete a mortgage application for a particular loan program and supply all of the required documentation for processing.
+Once you have found a property you want to buy or have determined that you wish to refinance the loan on your existing home, you then complete a mortgage application.
+You will be asked to supply all of the required documentation for processing.
 Various fees and down payment options are discussed at this time.
-The loan officer will deliver a Good Faith Estimate (GFE) and a Truth-In-Lending Disclosure (TIL) within three days that itemize the rates and estimated costs for obtaining the loan.
+The loan officer will deliver a Good Faith Estimate (GFE) and a Truth-In-Lending Disclosure (TIL) within three days, which will itemize the rates and estimated costs for obtaining your loan.

-The lender will typically submit the application package to an automated underwriting system that will provide the lender with the necessary documentation needed for loan approval.
+The lender will typically submit the application package to an automated underwriting system which will provide the lender the necessary documentation needed for loan approval.
 In some cases, the lender may also manually underwrite an application package.

 The lender’s underwriter is responsible for determining whether the application package prepared by the processor meets all the lender’s criteria.
-If more information is needed, the loan is put into “suspense” and you will be contacted to supply more documentation.
+If more information is needed, the loan is put into “suspense” and you will be contacted to supply whatever it is they may need.

-If the underwriter approves the loan, the lender issues a conditional commitment to lend, orders title insurance, works with you to clear all conditions to its commitment to lend, and then schedules a closing time.
-Conditions to the lender’s commitment may include issues with credit, income, or the property that may arise during the processing and underwriting process.
+If the underwriter approves the loan, the lender issues a conditional commitment to lend, orders title insurance, works with you to clear all conditions, and then schedules a closing.
+Conditions to the lender’s commitment may include issues with credit, income, or the property, that may arise during the processing and underwriting process.